 Sleep Stories and the Science of Sleep, Durham Book Festival 2021

-With Durham Book Festival, we have commissioned leading British writers Salena Godden, Jenn Ashworth and Andrew McMillan to each write and record an exclusive short story inspired by the theme of sleep.
-These stories are being released as a podcast series (the episodes will go live on 9th October, 16th, and 23rd).
+With Durham Book Festival, we commissioned leading British writers Salena Godden, Jenn Ashworth and Andrew McMillan to each write and record an exclusive short story inspired by the theme of sleep.
 Find out more about “Sleep Stories” and listen to the podcast series here.

 Il sonno è in crisi?
 Che cosa ci dice la cultura contemporanea

 Talk in Italianby Dr Diletta De Cristofaro at MEETmeTONIGHT2021, part of the European Researchers’ Night, September 2021

 The talk is also available as podcast.